Boarding pass: Mobile boarding passes

-Electronic boarding passes were 'the industry's next major technological innovation after e-ticketing'.
+Electronic boarding passes were "the industry's next major technological innovation after e-ticketing".
 According to SITA's Airline IT Trend Survey 2009, mobile BCBP accounted for 2.1% of use (vs. paper boarding passes), forecast rising to 11.6% in 2012.

 Overview

 Many airlines have moved to issuing electronic boarding passes, whereby the passenger checks in either online or via a mobile device, and the boarding pass is then sent to the mobile device as an SMS or e-mail.
 Upon completing an online reservation, the passenger can tick a box offering a mobile boarding pass.
 Most carriers offer two ways to get it: have one sent to mobile device (via e-mail or text message) when checking in online, or use an airline app to check in, and the boarding pass will appear within the application.
-In many cases, a passenger with an iPhone can download the boarding card generated from the airline's app into the Apple Wallet app.
-A passenger with an Android smartphone can do the same with the Google Pay app.
-This way the passenger does not need to open the airline's dedicated app and shortly before the flight, the boarding card appears on the home screen.
+In many cases, a passenger with a smartphone can add their boarding pass to their primary digital wallet app, such as Google Wallet, Samsung Wallet, or Apple Wallet.
+This way the passenger does not need to open the airline's dedicated app and shortly before the flight, the boarding pass appears on their device's home screen.
 Furthermore, a mobile boarding cards can be loaded into smart watches through the phones they are paired with.

 The mobile pass is equipped with the same bar code as a standard paper boarding pass, and it is completely machine readable.
 The gate attendant simply scans the code displayed on the phone.
 IATA's BCBP standard defines the three symbologies accepted for mobile phones: Aztec code, Datamatrix and QR code.
 The United Nations International Telecommunication Union expected mobile phone subscribers to hit the 4 billion mark by the end of 2008.

 Airlines using mobile boarding passes

-In 2007, Continental Airlines (now United Airlines) first began testing mobile boarding passes.
+In September 2006, All Nippon Airways first began mobile boarding passes in Japan.
 Today, most major carriers offer mobile boarding passes at many airports.
 Airlines that issue electronic boarding passes include:

 In Europe, Lufthansa was one of the first airlines to launch Mobile BCBP in April 2008.
 In the US, the Transportation Security Administration runs a pilot program of a Boarding Pass Scanning System, using the IATA BCBP standard.